twlee79/joystick_gremlin_plugins/README.md

 activated if this longer time is exceeded, otherwise `Hold 1` is processed.
 If a shorter tempo delay is used for `Hold 2`, it will always activate and `Hold 1` will never be processed.

+Note: This repository also has some test/example Joystick Gremlin plugins that are not described here.